 Sean Griffey (18:30)

-I'll say another thing just about my one philosophy that I don't think people do is everyone is very shy about sharing their numbers publicly.
-And the view is that's like, we don't want to tell people things are going well or going bad.
+You know what, I'll say another thing just about my one philosophy that I don't think people do.
+Everyone is very shy about sharing their numbers publicly.
+The view is like — we don't want to tell people things are going well or going bad.
 But when you go to sell, everyone's going to see all of your numbers.
-And one of the things that we did was

-If we go on a podcast, we go whatever, we'll just talk about our financials.
+And one of the things that we did was if we went on a podcast, we'll just talk about our financials.
 We'll talk about our numbers.
 We'll talk about our revenue at the time.
-And we were very open about it.
+We were very open about it.

 And one of the things that did was people saw the growth.
 They saw the momentum along the whole way.
-And we weren't saying like, we're profitable.
-Like we're saying, here's how profitable we were and here's how much we're growing.
-And that really changed the perception of us among the industry by, by just being open with the numbers.
+We weren't saying like, “we're profitable.”
+We we're saying, “here's how profitable we were and here's how much we're growing.”
+That really changed the perception of us among the industry by just being open with the numbers.

 Elizabeth Shea (19:31)

-Absolutely. mean, I've never really understood why some companies want to inflate their numbers.
-I mean, the numbers are the numbers. so, so just out of curiosity, did you share your numbers with your team?
-And did you share with your team that you, were looking to go to market?
+So, just out of curiosity, did you share your numbers with your team?
+And did you share with your team that you were looking to go to market?

 Sean Griffey (19:53)